 It’s clear that the PAX 2 was designed with the user experience front and center.
 Featuring an intuitive user interface, technology that preserves your herb and battery life, an all-in-one form factor and dense, pure vapor, the PAX 2 is a joy to use.

 The PAX 2 is small.
 Really small.
-Less than 4 inches tall and featuring an oven with about .3 grams capacity, you can expect 15-25 draws from a fully packed oven making it perfect for extended on-the-go sessions.
+It stands less than 4 inches tall and features an oven that holds about a third of a gram.
+With that much space, you can expect 15-25 draws from a fully packed oven making it perfect for extended on-the-go sessions.

 Height: 3.87” - 9.83cm